Bisb/tarkov-ammo-guesser/README.md

 ## Thanks

-Big thanks to [tarkov.dev](https://github.com/the-hideout/tarkov-dev) for their free API
+Big thanks to [tarkov.dev](https://github.com/the-hideout/tarkov-dev) for their huge work powering this whole project